Winnipeg coach Maurice resigns, Lowry gets interim job

 The Jets announced Maurice’s decision on Friday, and said it was effective immediately.
 Dave Lowry, an assistant under Maurice and the father of Jets forward Adam Lowry, agreed to serve as the interim coach for the rest of the season, general manager Kevin Cheveldayoff said.

-Winnipeg (13-10-5) has dropped three of four heading into Friday night’s game against the visiting Washington Capitals.
-It lost 4-2 to the lowly Buffalo Sabres on Tuesday.
+Winnipeg (13-11-5) has lost four of its last five games, including a 5-2 decision to the Washington Capitals on Friday night.
+The Jets lost 4-2 to the lowly Buffalo Sabres on Tuesday.

 “This isn’t necessarily a bunch of negative things that stacked up on this,” Maurice said.
 “This was, I’ve pushed as long and as hard as I can here.
 I love these guys.
 They need a new voice, and I know that.”